JetBrains/Qodana/topics/jvm-draft.md

 ## Explore analysis results

 ### JetBrains IDEs
-{id="python-explore-results-ides"}
+{id="jvm-explore-results-ides"}

-You can load the latest %instance% report from [Qodana Cloud](#python-explore-results-qodana-cloud) to your IDE as explained below.
+You can load the latest %instance% report from [Qodana Cloud](#jvm-explore-results-qodana-cloud) to your IDE as explained below.

 <procedure>
    <step>